sportdb/sport.db/sportdb-readers/README.md

 ```

 Bonus: As an alternative pass in the "package" directory or a zip archive and let `read` figure
-out to read in all datafiles:
+out what datafiles to read in:

 ``` ruby
 ## assumes football.db datasets for England in ./england directory